Kosjerić

 Kosjeríć (Косјерић, [kɔsjɛ̌rit͡ɕ]) is a town and municipality located in the Zlatibor District of western Serbia.
-The municipality has a population of 12,090 inhabitants, but the town itself has 3,992.
+The municipality has a population of 10,175 inhabitants and the town itself has 3,723 (2022 census).
 The municipality's area is 359 km2, with 26 villages mostly placed in the river valleys, though there are also some settlements in the mountains at altitudes of more than 1000 m.

 Geography

 The town is situated on the road between Požega on one end and Valjevo on the other.
 The town is near the mountain tourist centres: Divčibare and Zlatibor.
 It lies at the foothill of Drmanovina and Crnokosa and from south Povlen and Maljen mountains.

 Climate

 Kosjerić has a humid continental climate (Köppen climate classification: Dfb), that's very close to an oceanic climate (Köppen climate classification: Cfb).

 History

 The exact date of the town's founding is unclear.
 Near the town archaeologists have found Roman and Serbian medieval relics, but it is believed that mass immigration occurred before the Serbian Revolution at the beginning of the nineteenth century with people from Montenegro, East Bosnia and the Western Serbian mountains Zlatibor and Tara.

 This part of Serbia was under the rule of the Nemanjić dynasty until the Ottoman Empire seized control of the country in 1463.
 During the next two centuries roads were built and major development began linking the Adriatic Sea to western Serbia and to the east.
 Wars between Austria-Hungary and the Turks took a toll on the population numbers in Kosjerić.